Tucker Carlson Blasts Beto O’Rourke’s Time In Democratic Presidential Primary

 — Edward-Isaac Dovere (@IsaacDovere) November 1, 2019

-“The main reason Warren has surpassed Bernie Sanders in the hearts of primary voters despite pretty close economic programs is that she is the one far more willing to descend into the filth of identity politics,” he wrote in an op-ed for Fox News.
+“The main reason Warren has surpassed Bernie Sanders in the hearts of primary voters despite pretty close economic programs is that she is the one far more willing to descend into the filth of identity politics,” he wrote in an op-ed for FOX News.

 According to Carlson, there are some things Bernie Sanders will not say, while Warren is purportedly ready to say anything.
 The 50-year-old pointed to a recent tweet in which Warren addressed pronoun usage, suggesting that everyone deserves to be referred to by the pronouns that they want.
 Carlson likened the tweet to posturing and suggested that such postures are a vital part of Warren’s campaign.